EwaRas/express-socket-io-boilerplate/README.md

 ## Introduction

-A CLI to quickly create a basic set-up for applications using Express and Socket.io
+An open-source npm package to quickly create a basic set-up for applications using Express and Socket.io

 The backend is based on NodeJS with [express](https://www.npmjs.com/package/express) and [socket.io](https://www.npmjs.com/package/socket.io).